f-s-h/university-programs-pub/README.md

 The maze can be passed via a 2D-Array of bool values.
 True stands for a wall, while false means free space.
 Note that the entrance always has to be at [0;1]. </br>
 The function returns true, when the maze is solved and false when the maze can not be solved.

+#### 0.2.1 Binary Search

+Implements three main methods:

+(1) int search(int[] sortedData, int value)
+(2) int search(int[] sortedData, int value, boolean lowerBound) (3) Interval search(int[] sortedData, NonEmptyInterval valueRange)

+(1) implements the classic binary search for value.
+If the element can not be found, the function returns either the next lower or next higher index.

+(2) implements the binary search, but with a boolean that states, whether the lower or the higher bound shall be returned.
+If the it is the lower bound, the function returns the smallest index, where the element is greater equal value.
+If it is the higher bound, the greatest index, where the element is smaller equal value is returned.

+(3) returns an interval of values, that are within valueRange.
+If there are no corresponding values, EmptyInterval is returned.

+Note: The class Interval was given by the university and therefor I haven't implemented it and it is not in this repository.

+## 1 Assembly

 ## 4 Ocaml

 #### 4.0.4 Polynomial